mighty-hotdog/foundry-defi-stablecoin-f23/README.md

     * ~~using tools like Slither, SMT Checker, etc~~ DONE
 4. ~~Update the .env file with testing and deployment accounts info, eg: SEPOLIA_TESTNET_KEY_SENDER, PASSWORD_FILE~~ DONE
 5. ~~Deploy to testnet.~~ DONE
-6. Invariant test suite.
+6. Add invariant test suite.
+7. Add Pyth Price Feeds as alternative to Chainlink Price Feeds.
-7. Add frontend for users to interact with contracts.
+8. Add frontend for users to interact with contracts.